betterscientificsoftware/bssw.io/CuratedContent/NumericalRecipiesOnline.md

 ### Reception and Legacy
 "Numerical Recipes" has been praised for demystifying complex numerical techniques and making them accessible to a broad audience.
 However, it has faced criticism over the years for the efficiency and modern relevance of some of its algorithms, particularly in the context of high-performance computing.
-Despite this, it remains a valuable resource for those learning and applying numerical methods in science and engineering.
+Despite this, it remains a valuable resource for those early in their experiences learning and applying numerical methods in science and engineering.

 <!---
 Publish: yes